 The SAP HANA in-memory database requires disk storage to:

 Every SAP HANA scale-up or scale-out (worker) node requires two disk volumes or file systems to save the in-memory database on disk (data) and to keep a redo log (log).
 The size of these volumes or file systems depends on the anticipated total memory requirement of the database and the RAM size of the node.
-To assist with disk sizing preparation, SAP provides several tools and documents, as described in SAP HANA Storage Requirements.
-Version 2.10 (February 2017) of the document provides the following formulas to calculate the size of the data volume:
+To assist with disk sizing preparation, SAP provides several tools and documents, as described in .
+The latest version of the requirements document (version 2.10) provides the following formulas to calculate the size of the data volume:

 Sizedata = 1.2 x anticipated net disk space for data

 where anticipated net disk space is the anticipated total memory requirement of the database plus an additional 20 percent free space.
 If the database is distributed across multiple nodes in a scale-out cluster, divide the anticipated net disk space by the number of SAP HANA worker nodes in the cluster.
 For example, if the anticipated net disk space is 2 TB and the scale-out cluster consists of four worker nodes, then every node must be assigned a 616 GB data volume: